-Post economic liberalisation in India, the automotive industry has been dominated by global players from Japan, Germany, Korea etc. and Indian companies has had challenges in coping to this environment by skilling their workforce.
+Post economic liberalisation in India, the automotive industry has been dominated by global players from Japan, Germany, Korea etc. and Indian companies has had challenges in coping with this environment by skilling their workforce.
 The need for skilling engineers and technicians in the respective domains is all the more critical for acquiring sustainable competitive advantage.
 In this Skill Talk, Dr V. Kovaichelvan, Director – TVS Institute for Quality & Leadership at TVS Motor Company, talks about his experiences in the automotive industry and how the entry level employees of TVS Motor go through a well-planned step-by-step process at their Institute for Quality and Leadership to attain the skills required for the industry.

 Q: What are some of the challenges faced by the Auto industry in India?